ipbesdata/Website_Monitoring_Brief/docs/index.md

 # Website Monitoring Brief Record for 2021
-A biweekly brief on all news about data specifically related to the work of the IPBES task force on knowledge and dat.a
+A biweekly brief on all news about data specifically related to the work of the IPBES task force on knowledge and data.

 Curated by Joy A. Kumagai (joy.kumagai@senckenberg.de)